For Students

 Students must have completed or be enrolled in at least one of Environmental Law, Land Use Planning Law, or Municipal Law by the Fall term of the year in which they enrol in the EJS Clinical Program.

-The Program satisfies the Praxicum and Osgoode Public Interest requirements and is eligible for the Upper Year Writing Requirement.
+The Program satisfies the Praxicum and Osgoode Public Interest Requirements.
+It is not eligible for the Upper Year Writing Requirement.